-“The system safety concept calls for a risk management strategy based on identification, analysis of hazards and application of remedial controls using a systems-based approach.”Harold E. Roland; Brian Moriarty (1990).
-System Safety Engineering and Management.
-John Wiley & Sons.
-ISBN 0471618160
+“The … concept calls for a risk management strategy based on identification, analysis of hazards and application of remedial controls using a systems-based approach.”Harold E. Roland; Brian Moriarty (1990).

-The Safety Artisan will be running a series of videos and posts on MIL-STD-882E, the current version of this standard, can be accessed from the 882E Page, here.
+The many videos and posts on MIL-STD-882E, the current version of this standard, can be accessed from the 882E Page, here.

 It’s not just for engineers!

 The Safety Artisan won’t get hung up about how things are defined, and I will be passing on good information, no matter where it can be found.